 A vast majority of hearing loss cases develop gradually over time, making them difficult to detect until they’re advanced.
-Whether you’re visiting a Littleton hearing loss doctor for a hearing health checkup or a specific audiological concern, chances are you’ll need a hearing assessment during your first appointment.
+Whether you’re visiting a Littleton hearing loss provider for a hearing health checkup or a specific audiological concern, hearing assessments are usually performed during your first appointment.

 Hearing tests don’t just tell your audiologist whether your hearing is normal or impaired—they also reveal the type, frequency, severity and scope of your hearing loss.

 Hearing loss affects tens of millions of Americans, but only 1 in 5 people get treatment for their condition in Littleton.
 Hearing tests are often the only way to diagnose hearing loss in its preliminary stages and are recommended for patients of all ages.
 Infants, toddlers, school-aged children and adults over 50 should receive hearing assessments annually or biennially, while teens and adults under 50 should test their hearing at least once every five years.